TSMP Law Corporation

-The TSMP Law Corporation is a leading law firm in Singapore.
+The TSMP Law Corporation is a law firm in Singapore.

 History

-TSMP was founded in 1998 as Thio Su Mien & Partners.
-In 2001, the partnership was dissolved, and a new law corporation was formed, named TSMP Law Corporation.
+In 1998, Thio Su Mien and Tan Bee Lian founded Thio Su Mien & Partners.

+In 2001, the partnership was dissolved, and a new law corporation was formed by Thio and her son, Thio Shen Yi, named TSMP Law Corporation.
+Tan would still be practising with the TSMP until her retirement in 2018.

+It later entered into a joint law venture with Allens Arthur Robinson, an Australian law firm, in 2007, which allowed Allens to practice Singapore law through TSMP.
+The venture was eventually dissolved.

+In 2019, the partners of the firm formed a compliance consulting company, Integrium Private Limited.

 As of 2018, it had over 60 lawyers.
+As of 2015, it paid its newly-qualified associates a $7,000 monthly salary.

 Pro-bono work

 During the pandemic, TSMP delivered gift packs to frontline workers at the Singapore General Hospital.
+In 2020, it was noted as a Champion for Good by the National Volunteer And Philanthropy Centre.
 In 2023, TSMP began offering pro-bono legal services to victims of sexual harassment.